English

 PTM-proteomics is one of the leading edge and hot research topics in the fields of biology and medicine.
 Owing to powerful capture capacities of phosphorylated peptide or glycosylated peptide enrichment materials, the research of protein phosphorylation and glycosylation develop rapidly, discovering a series of cellular signal pathways that are closely related to cell apoptosis, tumorigenesis, immune response and neurodegenerative diseases, which provide solid supports for the early diagnosis of disease, effective treatment and target drug development.

 However, except for the well-known protein phosphorylation and glycosylation, there are more than three hundred PTM types, including the most typical ones, such as methylation, acetylation, ubiquitination and others.
-The capture of these PTM-proteins or peptides strongly relies on antibodies, which usually suffer from low enrichment efficiency, high cost and easier deactivation.
+The capture of these PTM-proteins or peptides strongly relies on antibodies, which usually suffer from low enrichment efficiency, high cost, and easier deactivation.
 The lack of high-efficiency artificial materials severely constrains related research.
 Therefore, the development of precise enrichment materials, particularly those based on biomolecule-responsive polymers, will have broad application prospects, capable of providing a series of powerful material tools for in-depth biological and medical research.
 Ref: Qing, et al. New Opportunities and Challenges of Smart Polymers in Post-Translational Modification Proteomics, Adv.
 Mater.
-2017, 29, 1604670.
+2017, 29, 1604670; Innovative Chemical Tools to Address Analytical Challenges of Protein Phosphorylation and Glycosylation, Acc.
+Chem.
+Res.
+2023, 56, 2514-2525.

 Copyright© 2017-2019 dalian institute of chemical physics, Chinese academy of sciences.
 All Rights Reserved.